Skip to main content

 Barramundi

-Barramundi is a flaky white fish native to Australia and the Indo-Pacific.
-It's prized for its delicate flavor and moist texture.
-It's often grilled, pan-fried, or steamed and served with simple accompaniments like lemon and herbs.
-You can find it in most seafood restaurants across Australia.
-It's a versatile fish that takes on flavors well, making it a popular choice for chefs.
+Barramundi is a flaky white fish native to Australia and the Indo-Pacific, valued for its mild flavour and moist flesh.
+It's usually grilled, pan-fried or steamed and kept simple with lemon and herbs.
+You'll see it on most seafood menus around the country.
+Because it carries other flavours well, chefs reach for it often.

 Chicken Parmigiana (Parma)